Viewing this page on your device?

 Imagine trying to paint a wall while dangling from a rope or working on a wobbly stepladder.
 The paint will go everywhere and it will be really hard to get the paint to land on the right spot.

-Just as you need your stepladder to be your stable base in order to paint effectively, your upper body needs a stable core in order to carry out your daily tasks with minimum effort and no strain on your body.
+Just as you need your stepladder to be your stable base in order to paint effectively, your body needs core strength to provide core stability in order to carry out your daily tasks with minimum effort and no strain on your body.

 These are some signs that your child may be struggling with weak core muscles: